Today's Top Gainer

 Indian Economy - Power Sector Scenario

-Although, India is making rapid strides in renewable sector but issues remain for the thermal power sector:
+Although India is making rapid strides in the renewable sector, issues remain for the thermal power sector.

-1. Some 81 GW of thermal capacity (~36% of total installed thermal capacity) remains under stress due to various reasons such as non-availability of fuel, lack of power offtake agreements, regulatory stance, rising receivables and policy framework among other issues.
+The Department of Financial Services provided a list of 34 stressed thermal plants and identified the following reasons for non-performance, being, non- availability of fuel, lack of power offtake agreements, regulatory stance, rising receivables and policy framework among other issues.
 These projects were commissioned on the basis of forecasted demand growth of the electricity which has not fructified.
-Though the Government is working towards electricity for all, India still remain one of the lowest per capita electricity consumption nations.
+Though the Government is working towards electricity for all, India still remain one of the lowest per capita electricity consuming nations.

 Battling water ingress, tough geography and adverse weather conditions, our project team at GMR Bajoli Holi Hydro Power Limited (GBHHPL) has managed to tunnel through the tough terrain and the project is progressing full steam.
-We are expecting to commission the plant by the end of FY 2020.
+We are expecting to commission the plant by the end of current financial year.

 As part of our Asset Light Asset Right (ALAR) strategy, we believe O&M of power plants is an area that could have good potential.
-This year, the Group has successfully partnered with TNB Remaco, (an associate of Malaysias largest utility player Tenaga Nasional Berhad (TNB), which is a specialist in power plant repair and maintenance with a proven track record of over 30 years) and formed a new alliance GMR Tenega Operation and Maintenance Private Limited, to provide O&M services in India also.
+This year, the Group has successfully partnered with TNB Remaco (an associate of Malaysias largest utility player Tenaga Nasional Berhad (TNB), which is a specialist in power plant repair and maintenance with a proven track record of over 30 years) and formed a new alliance GMR Tenega Operation and Maintenance Private Limited (GTOMPL), to provide O&M services in India, though the revenue realized was still minor in FY 2018-19.

 Transportation and Urban Infrastructure Sector Outlook and Future Plan

-Rs.
-5,080 Crore and further 2 more package 301 and 302 in 2016 worth Rs.
-2,281 Crore.
-The Government is targeting capital expenditure of Rs.
-1.48 Lakh Crore in this fiscal (up from Rs.
-1.2 Lakh Crore in the previous year) which is mostly towards capacity creation by way of doubling of lines and track renewal.
-Out of the 67,000 km network of railways, only 40% of the track is electrified.
-Railway plans to bid out large tenders for electrification under the EPC model by 2021.
-The potential opportunity size is Rs.
-36,000 Crore.
-There are other opportunities in other corridors of DFCC and station redevelopment as well.
-Your Company will pursue those opportunities which are viable and corresponds to our overall strategy.
+Dedicated Freight Corridor Corporation (DFCC) in the State of Uttar Pradesh worth र 5,080 Crore and further 2 more packages 301 and 302 in 2016 worth र 2,281 Crore.
+The Government has hiked capital expenditure to र 1.59 Lakh Crore for FY 2019-20 from र 1.48 Lakh Crore in FY 2018-19, which is mostly targeted at capacity creation by way of doubling of lines and track renewal.
+There are plans to set up third dedicated East Coast Freight Corridor between Kharagpur and Vijaywada costing more than र 50,000 Crore funded by World Bank.
+Railway also plans to bid out large tenders for electrification under the EPC model by 2021, the potential opportunity size is र 36,000 Crore.
+Mega project of station redevelopment is another area which could offer massive opportunities going forward.
+Your Company will pursue those opportunities which are viable and corresponds with its overall strategy.

-In FY 2019, we will continue our efforts to create a right ecosystem for worlds leading companies to establish their facilities in Kakinada SIR and Krishnagiri SIR and contribute to socio-economic development of the respective regions.
+In FY 2019-20, we will continue our efforts to create a right ecosystem for worlds leading companies to establish their facilities in KSEZ and GKSIR and contribute to socio-economic development of the respective regions.

 Environmental Protection and Sustainability